 As published in a Psychology Today article, the concept of love has been compartmentalized into one form when it, in fact, has seven different types.
 Whether we find ourselves daydreaming about the peaceful committed marriage or the meaningless amorous fling, love makes itself known in a variety of relationships.
-Based on the different facets of love, we break down the different combinations of love—and possible relationships you may develop in the Sugar world—in this article.
+Based on the different facets of love, we break down the different combinations of love—and possible relationships you may develop—in this article.

 EROS: PASSIONATE LOVE